cbfacademy/full-stack-javascript-assessment-HedonisticOpportunist/docs/tech/stack/considered_tech.md

 ## NETLIFY

-_Netlify_ [6] seemed like a natural choice for hosting the front end; however, creating an account proved annoying due to suspension after sign-up and needing an identity verification to reactivate it.
+_Netlify_ [6] seemed like a natural choice for hosting the front end; however, creating an account proved annoying due to suspension after sign-up and needing to provide identity verification to reactivate it.

 ### REFERENCES